 Once your mouth is completely numb and you are comfortable, your tooth will be quickly and safely removed.
 This is most often done on a tooth that has already emerged from the gums.
 However, in some instances, especially with wisdom teeth, the tooth may be cut away from below the gums.
 Pain is easily managed with dental extractions and you should not avoid treatment out of fear of pain.
 The most uncomfortable side effect of oral surgery is swelling and the inability to eat normally for several hours following treatment.

 Additionally, after surgery you must consider what method will be used to replace your missing tooth.
 The most common corrective measures used include dentures, partials, a bridge or a dental implant.
-Contact our office today to learn which of these options is right for restoring your smile.
+Call us today at (301) 238-7083 or book an appointment online.

 Image courtesy of stockimages at FreeDigitalPhotos.net